 The defense team can also object to certain items of evidence (such as confessions) and prevent their admission at trial, or they can use this period to introduce more favorable evidence.
 In other words, in many cases it's the period before trial that can ultimately shape the outcome in a case.

-Facing legal charges can be terrifying and confusing, and you may be confused about how criminal charges are brought in the first place.
+Facing criminal charges can be terrifying and confusing, and you may be confused about how criminal charges are brought in the first place.
 The assistance of a qualified professional can make an enormous difference, both in your stress during the defense, and in the outcome.
 Contact a local criminal defense attorney to discuss the facts of your case and to get help crafting the best defense to criminal charges.